jcmartinezmori/jcmartinezmori_old.github.io/_posts/2016-05-24-under-construction.md

 layout: post-no-feature
 title: Blog Under Construction
 description: "Like a fine wine, a good blog takes time to age and build quality"
+quote: "Just because something is traditional is no reason to do it, of course. -- Lemony Snicket"
 mathjax: true
 typefix:
    indent: true